SinaraPimenta/PySniffer/README.md

  ```
 virtualenv venv
 ```
- To install the project dependencies it's necessary, after activating virtualenv, to type the command in terminal:
+ To install the project dependencies it's necessary, after activate virtualenv, to type the command in terminal:

 ```
 python setup.py develop